kushymittal/Reading-List/README.md

 - [x] The Hitchhiker's Guide to the Galaxy (Hitchhiker's Guide to the Galaxy, #1), Douglas Adams
 - [x] Gang Leader for a Day, Sudhir Venkatesh
 - [x] The Infinite, A.W.
 Moore
-- [x] How Not to Be Wrong: The Power of Mathematical Thinking, Jordan Ellenberg

 ## 2018